Masked lapwing

 The masked lapwing (Vanellus miles) is a large, common and conspicuous bird native to Australia (particularly the northern and eastern parts of the continent), New Zealand and New Guinea.
-It spends most of its time on the ground searching for food such as insects and worms, and has several distinctive calls.
-It is common in Australian fields and open land, and is known for its defensive swooping behaviour during the nesting season.
+It spends most of its time on the ground searching for food such as insects and worms and has several distinctive calls.
+It is common in Australian fields, open land and where there is lots of water, and is known for its defensive swooping behaviour during the nesting season.

 Despite the species being also known as the masked plover and often called the spur-winged plover or just plover in its native range, lapwings are classified to their own subfamily, Vanellinae, and not to the closely related plover subfamily, Charadriinae.
-There are two subspecies: the nominate subspecies and the southern novaehollandiae.
-The latter has distinctive black markings on the shoulder and side of the chest, and is sometimes recognized as a separate species: the black-shouldered lapwing (Vanellus novaehollandiae).
+There are two subspecies, the nominate subspecies and the southern V. m. novaehollandiae.
+The latter has distinctive black markings on the shoulder and side of the chest, and is sometimes recognised as a separate species, the black-shouldered lapwing (Vanellus novaehollandiae).